makashy/CPP-Multithreading-Examples/README.md

 # C++ Multithreading Examples

-This is a series of examples from simple to complex...
+This is a collection of examples for multithreading in C++.

 ## 1. Thread <thread>